What Is Cholesterol?

 The only way to know whether you have high cholesterol is to get your cholesterol checked by your health care team.
 Talk with your health care team about how often you should have your cholesterol screened.
 Learn about getting your cholesterol checked and why it is important.

-Ready To Say Goodbye To Your Weight Loss Frustrations?
-Prime Shred Is The Key To Success!
+Ready To Say Goodbye to Your Weight Loss Frustrations?
+If so, EnhanceMEnt Is the Way to Go!

 What can I do to prevent or manage high cholesterol?